jundalisay/superb/content/en/maharlika/laws/bbl/article-10b.md

 The Bangsamoro Government shall recommend the qualified applicants for the position of the Shari’ah prosecutors and personnel of the Shari’ah Special Prosecution Service to the Secretary of Justice.

-Section 20.
-Shari’ah Academy
+### Section 20.
+Shariah Academy

-This Law creates a Shari’ah Academy which:
+This Law creates a Shariah Academy which:
 - conducts courses and trainings on the Shari’ah law in the Bangsamoro
 - accredit Shari’ah courses and degrees obtained by Bangsamoro from schools and universities abroad
 - develop the curriculum of schools and universities in the Bangsamoro.

 The Bangsamoro Parliament shall define its powers and additional functions and appropriate funds therefor.
 The Shari’ah Academy may coordinate with the National Commission on Muslim Filipinos (NCMF) whenever necessary.

-Section 21.
+### Section 21.
 Bangsamoro Jurisconsult in Islamic Law

 This Law creates an office of Jurisconsult of Islamic law in the Bangsamoro, with powers defined by the Parliament.